josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_first_2d_shader.md

 Use the vertex function to calculate where on the screen each vertex should end up.

-The most important variable in the vertex function is VERTEX.
-Initially, it specifies the vertex coordinates in your model, but you also write to it to determine where to actually draw those vertices.
-VERTEX is a vec2 that is initially presented in local-space (i.e. not relative to the camera, viewport, or parent nodes).
+The most important variable in the vertex function is `VERTEX`.
+Initially, it specifies the vertex coordinates in your model, but you also write to it to determine where to actually draw those vertices. `VERTEX` is a `vec2` that is initially presented in local-space (i.e. not relative to the camera, viewport, or parent nodes).

-You can offset the vertices by directly adding to VERTEX.
+You can offset the vertices by directly adding to `VERTEX`.

 ```
 void vertex() {